 B. The people of Leningrad (now again Saint Petersburg) who suffered so terribly during the siege.

-C. For example, little 3 year old Viktor Vladimirovich Putin, who was taken away from his parents and then died of diphtheria.
+C. For example, little 3 year old Viktor Vladimirovich Putin, who was taken away from his parents by the communist authorities and then died of malnutrition and diphtheria.

 D. My children Rebecca, Robert, Rohan, and Johanna, in the hope that they may never have to go through a world war: